wso2/msf4j/README.md

 #####@HTTPMonitored
 Monitor each HTTP request.
 This annotation can be used at the Class level and the Method level.

+###HTTP Message Tracing
+MSF4J supports visual message Tracing through user friendly dashboards in WSO2 DAS or Zipkin.
+MSF4J message tracing provides a detailed insight to the complex microservices interactions in a system making monitoring, trouble shooting and optimization of microservices very easy.
+Please check [WSO2 DAS Tracing](wso2das-tracing) and [Zipkin Tracing](zipkin-tracing) samples for more details.

 ###Swagger Annotations
 [Swagger](http://swagger.io/getting-started/) is a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation,